 - To valorize their strength and sexual power.

 - To portray their health strength.

 The phenomenon of seeing peacock dance in the rain is far from the modern idea.
 In fact, for centuries, people believed that peacocks tend to dance before the rain comes., essentially foretelling when a place might have a sudden shower.

-The reason behind peacock’s dance can be to attract the partner.
-By spreading the colourful feathers, peacocks do try to sexually attract their mate.
+The reason behind the peacock’s dance can be to attract a partner.
+By spreading the colorful feathers, peacocks do try to sexually attract their mate.
 But there is no link between rain and peacock’s dance.